-I won’t admit how long ago this actually was, but my college roommate ate Fluffernutter sandwiches.
+I won't admit how long ago this actually was, but my college roommate ate Fluffernutter sandwiches.
 FOR BREAKFAST.
 Remember those ridiculous treats with white bread, peanut butter, and marshmallow fluff oozing out every end?
-I thought she was completely nuts, pun entirely intended.
+I thought she was completely nuts.
+Here's how to make homemade marshmallow fluff, which is simply Italian meringue, for a guilt-free version of this scandalous sandwich.

 But one morning I took a leaf out of her book and made one.
 Then two.
 HOLY SCRUMPTIOUS SUGAR HIGH.
 When you're pulling all-nighters in college for whatever reason you justify to yourself, this baby and some coffee will get you moving.
 But please don't do it.
 Do not keep reading.
 This type of food is toxic for your body, and while we're on the subject not really food in the first place.
 Stop reading this now, and go here for a irresistible snack that entails much less sugar and even bacon!